irllyliketoast/irllyliketoast/README.md

 </p>

 # 💫 About Me:
-Innovating at the Intersection of Art and Science <br><be>
-🎭 Blending Art, Tech & Language
+🎭 Blending Art, Tech & Culture
-🚀 Pursuing an MA in Spanish, a BS in Computer Science & a BA in Digital Arts at UNCW
-💡 Passionate about creative problem-solving & interdisciplinary innovation
+🚀 Pursuing an MA in Spanish, a BS in Computer Science & a BA in Digital Arts 💡 Passionate about creative problem-solving & interdisciplinary innovation
 📚 Always learning, always evolving